nextcloud/all-in-one/community-containers/stalwart/readme.md

 > [!WARNING]
 > Nextcloud Community Containers are beta features.
->
-> The Stalwart server under development.
+> The Stalwart server is under development.
 >
 > The stability of these two services is not guaranteed.
 > Do not use this feature as a main mail server without a redundancy system and without knowledge.